ricardo-schnur/blog-post-hexagonal-architecture/README.md

 via [environment variables][Env]) to adjust the behaviour of the application:

 - `notification.interval`: The interval (in seconds), in which due notifications are sent
+- `startup.exampletasks.create`: Set to `true` or `false` - controls, whether example tasks are created on application start

 ## Build and ruin